 Just like vectors, hash maps store their data on the heap.
 This HashMap has keys of type String and values of type i32.
 Like vectors, hash maps are homogeneous: all of the keys must have the same type, and all of the values must have the same type.

 Another way of constructing a hash map is by using the collect method on a vector of tuples, where each tuple consists of a key and its value.
-The collect method gathers up data into a number of collection types, including HashMap.
+The collect method gathers data into a number of collection types, including HashMap.
 For example, if we had the team names and initial scores in two separate vectors, we can use the zip method to create a vector of tuples where “Blue” is paired with 10, and so forth.
-Then we can use the collect method to turn that vector of tuples into a HashMap:
+Then we can use the collect method to turn that vector of tuples into a HashMap as shown in Listing 8-19:

 use std::collections::HashMap;